 The situation is also controversial experimentally.
-Evidence for a substantially enhanced superconductivity near boundary was reported in elemental and high-temperature superconductors, see e.g. \cite{fink1969surface,lortz2006origin, janod1993split, butera1988high,tsindlekht2004tunneling,belogolovskii2010zirconium,khasanov2005anomalous,khlyustikov2011critical,khlyustikov2016surface,mangel2020stiffnessometer}.
+Evidence for a substantially enhanced superconductivity near the boundary was reported in some elemental and high-temperature superconductors, see, e.g. \cite{fink1969surface,lortz2006origin, janod1993split, butera1988high,tsindlekht2004tunneling,belogolovskii2010zirconium,khasanov2005anomalous,khlyustikov2011critical,khlyustikov2016surface,mangel2020stiffnessometer}.
 The enhanced surface superconductivity was also mentioned in the context of enhancement of critical temperature observed in granular elemental superconductors \cite{deutscher1973granular, cohen1968superconductivity, cohen1967strong}.
-The effect was interpreted as the surface being described by a different Hamiltonian, based on a conjecture of different chemical composition, which may indeed be the case, especially in complex compounds or enhanced phonon interaction \cite{ginzburg1964surface, naugle1973evidence}.
-However higher critical temperature of the surface was reported also for clean elemental superconductors \cite{khlyustikov2011critical,khlyustikov2016surface}.
+The effect was interpreted as the surface being described by a different Hamiltonian, based on a conjecture of different chemical composition, which may indeed be the case, especially in complex compounds or with enhanced phonon interaction \cite{ginzburg1964surface, naugle1973evidence}.
+However, higher critical temperature of the surface was reported also for clean elemental superconductors \cite{khlyustikov2011critical,khlyustikov2016surface}.
 Recently the claim of direct evidence for surface superconductivity was reported using the newly developed direct probe \cite{mangel2020stiffnessometer}.
-Also results in \cite{kapon2019phase} may be interpreted in terms of surface critical temperature, which indeed should, in general, depend on the orientation of the boundary relative to crystal axes.
+Also, results in \cite{kapon2019phase} hint for possible interpretation in terms of surface critical temperature, which indeed should, in general, depend on the orientation of the boundary relative to the crystal axes.

-The mention in the above results obtained in microscopic theoretical models and in experiments shows that superconductor-insulator interface can have nontrivial physics.
+The results from microscopic calculations and experiments show that the superconductor-insulator interface is nontrivial.
 This is important for various applications.
-For example, boundaries play a big role in quantum devices such as superconductors-based qubits and single-photon detectors, see e.g. \cite{bommer2019spin,baghdadi2020enhancing}.
-Moreover, the GL model remains the only nonlinear model amenable to the numerical solution at a substantially large length scales, required for modeling such devices.
-The latter motivates this work to revise the derivation of boundary conditions in the GL model.
-Another motivation is to resolve the ambiguity in boundary conditions when terms higher-order in derivatives are added, see discussion in \cite{samoilenka2020pair}.
+For example, boundaries play a big role in quantum devices such as superconductors-based qubits and single-photon detectors, see, e.g. \cite{bommer2019spin,baghdadi2020enhancing}.
+Moreover, the GL model remains the only nonlinear model amenable to the numerical solution at a substantially large length scale, required for modeling such devices.
+The latter provides additional motivation for this work to revise the derivation of boundary conditions in the GL model.
+Additionally, we resolve the ambiguity in boundary conditions when terms of higher-order in derivatives are added, see the discussion in \cite{samoilenka2020pair}.